zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    the same result as stored in the cache.

-   :dm: A record describing the new resolver result (which matches the old one).
+   :param dm: A record describing the new resolver result (which matches the old one).

    .. zeek:see:: dns_mapping_altered dns_mapping_lost_name dns_mapping_new_name
       dns_mapping_unverified